 Another common misconception is that an employer must always accommodate an employee’s religious beliefs.
 Title VII requires employers to reasonably accommodate the religious beliefs and practices of employees unless doing so would cause more than a minimal burden on the operation of the employer’s business.
 A reasonable religious accommodation is any adjustment to the work environment that allows the employee to practice his or her religion.
 Examples of religious accommodations include flexible scheduling, voluntary shift substitutions or swaps, and exceptions to dress or grooming rules.

 Whether a specific accommodation would pose an undue hardship on the employer’s business depends on the individual circumstances.
 An accommodation may cause undue hardship if it is costly, jeopardizes workplace safety, decreases workplace efficiency, or infringes on other employees’ rights.
-An employee who needs a religious accommodation must communicate to the employer:
+(Ambien) An employee who needs a religious accommodation must communicate to the employer:

 - That he or she needs the accommodation and;

 - That the need results from a conflict between a work requirement and the employee’s religious beliefs